nLab

 Properties

-Thus filtered spaces arise from many geometric and algebraic situations.
-(See also stratified spaces).
-So it is interesting that one can define strict higher homotopy groupoids for filtered spaces more easily than for spaces themselves.
+We thus see that filtered spaces arise from many geometric and algebraic situations, and see also stratified spaces).
+It is therefore interesting that one can define strict higher homotopy groupoids for filtered spaces more easily than for spaces themselves.